msyleung/tandemApprenticeship2019/README.md

 ------------------

 ### Future Features
+- Calendar frontend view
 - Allow mistakes for people who water a day before/after the designated date, but also prevent overwatering/underwatering
-- Images & Bio (with NAMEs!!!) for each Plants (API?) / support adding/editing new plants to Web with :point_up_2: `gem 'friendly_id'` and use 'slug' for plants :snail:
+- Images & Bio (with NAMEs!!!) for each Plants (API?) / support adding/editing new plants
+Web with :point_up_2: `gem 'friendly_id'` and use 'slug' for plants :snail:
 - I could set up a Cronjob to schedule plant dates - `gem 'sidekiq'`
 - Make CLI smarter with combined options (`-dp`)
 - Caching the data?